-To apply for a Federal Direct Parent PLUS Loan, please complete a Federal Direct Parent PLUS Application/Credit Authorization form and return it to the Financial Aid Office.
+To apply for a Federal Direct Parent PLUS Loan, please complete a Federal Direct Parent PLUS Application/Credit Authorization and return it to the Financial Aid Office.

 The forms above are in PDF format.
 If you do not have Adobe's Acrobat Reader, please click here

 Private Educational Loans are commercial loans made by banks or other lenders to students.
 These loans are designed for students and offer rates and fees competitive to secured loans such as car loans or home mortgages, but are generally variable interest rate loans.
 Some lenders require that students are making Satisfactory Academic Progress as defined by the Department of Education, are enrolled at least half-time (6 credits each semester), or are currently enrolled.
 If you have been notified or have reason to believe that you are not meeting any of these requirements, please contact the lender before submitting an application to determine if you would be eligible for their loan product.

 Approval of private educational student loans is based on a student's overall credit profile.
 Your history of repayment on prior credit obligations and your current use of credit determine your eligibility and the terms offered to you under these programs.
 A co-signer is generally required.

 Federal regulations require lenders to provide multiple loan disclosures to borrowers, a Student Self Certification Form as well as additional time for borrowers to decline the loan once it has been approved.
 These new regulations will add significant time to loan processing and fund disbursement so it will be necessary to allow plenty of time when considering private loan options.